 Recently, I’ve been daydreaming about life before COVID-19.
+My plan is to re-retire once there is herd immunity in 2022 or 2023.
 As an extrovert, I generally enjoy plenty of human interaction.
 However, sometimes, I come across folks who completely lack emotional intelligence.

 When I come across such folks, I immediately begin to wonder what happened?
 Is the lack of emotional intelligence a parental failure?
 Is it a failure of the school system?
 Or is a lack of emotional intelligence genetic, no matter how much tutelage one gets?
 Please tell me if you know the answer!

 Let me share three examples of how a lack of emotional intelligence cost these people some money.
 One example also cost a friendship.